Workers' compensation (United States): Employer liability

 Although workers' compensation statutes generally make the employer completely immune from any liability (such as for negligence) above the amount provided by the workers' compensation statutory framework, there are exceptions.
 In some states, like New Jersey, an employer can still be held liable for larger amounts if the employee proves the employer intentionally caused the harm, while in other states, like Pennsylvania, the employer is immune in all circumstances, but other entities involved in causing the injury, like subcontractors or product manufacturers, may still be held liable.
+In most scenarios, workers' comp laws in California prevent employees from suing their employers for work-related injuries.

 Appeals

 If a workers' compensation claim is denied, for example because an employer or employee fail to follow proper procedures when reporting the injury or if the insurance company does not believe the claim, the injured worker may appeal the denial.
 In most states, workers compensation claims are handled by administrative law judges or magistrates, who often act as triers of fact.
-In some states, the injured worker (or their attorney) will also have the option of settling or redeeming their workers' compensation claim, accepting a lump sum in exchange for relinquishing their right to further benefits.
+In some states, the injured worker (or their attorney) will also have the option of settling or redeeming their workers' compensation claim, accepting a lump sum in exchange for relinquishing their right to further benefits.In Florida, undocumented workers may appeal after being denied workers' compensation, because Florida law specifies that undocumented workers are still entitled to workers' compensation benefits if they are injured while on the job.

-According to one 2018 study, 70% of initially-denied claims are ultimately paid.
+According to one 2018 study, 70% of initially denied claims are ultimately paid.

 Some employers and insurance companies vigorously contest employee claims for workers' compensation payments.
 Injured workers may be able to get help with their claims from state agencies or by retaining a workers' compensation lawyer.
 Laws in many states limit a claimant's legal expenses to a certain fraction of an award; such "contingency fees" are payable only if the recovery is successful.
 In some states this fee can be as high as 40% or as little as 11% of the monetary award recovered, if any.

 In the vast majority of states, original jurisdiction over workers' compensation disputes has been transferred by statute from the trial courts to special administrative agencies.
 Within such agencies, disputes are usually handled informally by administrative law judges.
 Appeals may be taken to an appeals board and from there into the state court system.
 However, such appeals are difficult and are regarded skeptically by most state appellate courts, because the point of workers' compensation was to reduce litigation.
 A few states still allow the employee to initiate a lawsuit in a trial court against the employer.
 For example, Ohio allows appeals to go before a jury.

 In California, the Article XIV section 4 of the California Constitution, sets forth the intent of the people to establish a system of workers' compensation.